pyca/cryptography/docs/hazmat/backends/interfaces.rst

             :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm`
             that will be used to generate the CRL signature.

-        :returns: A new object with the
+        :returns: A new instance of
-            :class:`~cryptography.x509.CertificateRevocationList` interface.
+            :class:`~cryptography.x509.CertificateRevocationList`.

 .. class:: DHBackend